-Typically, a Pull Stream is transmitted from another ZEC.
+Typically, a Pull Stream is transmitted from a Broadcaster.
 In this case, the stream is initiated by your ZEC.

-If the stream is an MPTS stream and you want to demux it into separate SPTS input streams, create the stream, by following the instructions below, and then follow the instruction in the Demuxing an MPTS Stream section
+If the stream is an MPTS stream and you want to demux it into separate SPTS input streams, create the stream, by following the instructions below, and then follow the instructions in the Demuxing an MPTS Stream section.